 As a woman, you have a higher risk for osteoporosis

-Women are more likely than men to develop osteoporosis for two main reasons: women have smaller and thinner bones and estrogen, a hormone that protects bones, drops significantly around menopause.
-In fact, a woman can lose up to 20 percent of her bone density in the five to seven years following menopause.
+Women are more likely than men to develop osteoporosis because they have smaller and thinner bones, and due to a drop in the estrogen hormone as they near menopause.
+Estrogen helps protect and maintain healthy bones In fact, a woman can lose up to 20 percent of her bone density in the five to seven years following menopause.

-- Of the estimated 10 million Americans with osteoporosis, about eight million, or 80 percent, are women.
+- Of the estimated 10 million Americans with osteoporosis, 80 percent are women.

 - Approximately one in two women age 50 or older will break a bone because of osteoporosis.